Scrylveon/ahgoverhaul/README.md

 How install this trainwreck - presented by Ainsley (and modified by Skylar)
 1) Download the mod, check your download directory (usually ThisPC/Downloads)
 2) Unzip the modfile.
-Make sure the folder name is still ahgoverhaul.
+Make sure the folder name is still ahgoverhaul, and if isn't rename it.
-3) Enter the folder, Take out the .MOD file (the file literally called ahgoverhaul.mod) and put it outside the folder into whatever directory you downloaded the mod into.
+3) Enter the folder, Take out the .MOD file (the file called ahgoverhaul.mod) and put it outside the folder into whatever directory you downloaded the mod into.
 4) Hold control, and click the folder and the .MOD file and press copy
 5) Go to documents/Paradox Interactive/Hearts of Iron 4/mod and paste it into the mod folder.
 6) Boot up HOI4, select Historic Geographical Overhaul - Development Version and activate the mod.
-7) Play the game and enjoy.
+7) Play the mod and enjoy.
 ---------------
 Extra notes: